mutewinter/digest-brunch/README.md

 `npm install --save digest-brunch`

-Identify any assets you want to have unique digest appended to with `DIGEST(filename.ext)`.
+Identify assets that you want to be digested with `DIGEST(filename.ext)`.

 ```html
 <!DOCTYPE html>